clement-deltel/home_server/README.md

 ## 8. Services

 This section covers all the supported services of the stack.
-It categorizes the services and provides the URL to access them, URL that depends on the root domain name.
+It categorizes the services and provides the URL to access them (if any), URL that depends on the root domain name.

 - **Reverse Proxy**
   - [Traefik](https://traefik.io/traefik/): `https://traefik.${DOMAIN}/dashboard`